Finite-sample analysis of M-estimators using self-concordance: Introduction and problem formulation

-In other words, the \textit{global} curvature information about $L(\theta)$ is encapsulated in a single matrix $\Var$, and we have at our disposal an unbiased estimate~$\Varn$ of this matrix.
+As such, the \textit{global} curvature information about $L(\theta)$ is encapsulated in a single matrix $\Var$, and we have at our disposal an unbiased estimate~$\Varn$ of this matrix.
 This observation allows to dramatically simplify the analysis: it suffices to control the deviations of~$\Varn$ from its expectation, which can be done using the standard tools of random matrix theory.
-In particular, in~\cite{vershynin2010introduction}, see also Theorem~\ref{th:covariance-subgaussian-simple} in Appendix, it is shown that whenever~$X$ has subgaussian marginals, and
+In particular, in~\cite{vershynin2010introduction}, see also Theorem~\ref{th:covariance-subgaussian-simple} in Appendix, it is shown that whenever~$X$ is $K$-subgaussian in all directions, and